The Creative Process

 Your Project's Budget

 There is no charge for the planning, editing, design or production coordination services of University Marketing.
-There is a charge for photography, postage and printing, as well as for any freelance design, copy-writing or illustration services that are needed.
+There is usually a charge for photography, postage and printing, as well as for any external design, copy-writing or illustration services that are needed to accommodate.
 An estimate of these costs can be prepared when University Marketing knows the quantity to be printed and establishes the format and design.

 In almost all cases, the client is responsible for providing the original copy that will be used in a publication.
-We have writers and editors on staff who work on a few major university publications.
+We have writers and editors on staff that work on major university publications.
 In most cases, however, we will edit the manuscript that you have produced for brand voice and consistency.

 A clear, easy-to-read manuscript facilitates editing, designing, typesetting and proofreading.
 Here are some necessary guidelines to follow as you prepare your copy for a publication: